 There are many sightseeing day trips to destinations in and around the Tokyo area, but many require massive travel times of 3-4 hrs.
-Here are our best day trips from Tokyo that are only less than 2 hours away.
+Not really the best use of your limited time.
+So here are our favorite day trips from Tokyo, that are less than 2 hours away.

 Yokohama, being a large and diverse city like Tokyo, it is best to allocate at least 2 days for exploration.
 It’s a city that’s not quite as bustling as Tokyo.
 Think of it like Tokyo’s more laid-back little brother.

 Here are the recommended Yokohama’s destination: Chinatown, Yamashita Park, Cup Noodle Museum, Queens Square and Landmark Tower, and Shin-Yokohama Ramen Museum.

 Many people refer to Kamakura as “The Little Kyoto” and after visiting Kyoto, I can see why.
 They’re both historic cities that boast numerous temples, shrines, and monuments, with the main difference being that Kamakura is much smaller, and far more rural.

 If you are not into temple hopping, then you can spend your day at one of Kamakura’s three beaches, Zaimokuza, Yuigahama, and Koshigoe, which charms a lot of locals.
 Here are the recommended destinations in Kamakura: Komachi Street, Tsurugaoka Hachimangu Shrine, Great Buddha at Kotokuin Temple, Hase Temple.

 Enoshima is an island connected to the mainland by a single bridge.
 Being on the coast, it has various attractions, most of which are ocean or beach related.
 The best train pass to get when exploring Enoshima is the Enopass, as you get to enjoy the entire island of Enoshima and it allows you to enter many of Enoshima’s top attractions for free, saving you money on entrance fees.